 CTA and the AI Controversy

-Because the development of the app will soon be reaching completion, I made an appeal through the national membership forum of a therapist organization for therapists to be beta testers for the app..
+Before the development of the app had reached completion, I made an appeal through the national membership forum of a therapist organization for therapists to be beta testers for the app..
 I got no immediate response from the membership but then two members let me know privately that they had a few couples and they might be interested.
 I was delighted that I finally got some volunteers.
 Then I started getting responses of a very different kind, in opposition to the app, such as, “I’m shocked to see this here.
 I really hope that no therapists reading this help a business “test” (develop) an AI therapy product as they are literally helping that AI to learn how to eventually take away their job entirely, in the not too distant future.
 Please don’t believe for a minute that this will be a helpful tool for us” and “To designate a large language model algorithm to provide advice when couples are in the middle of a conflict is, in my view, a terrible idea.
 There have been, for example, AI systems that have given clients suggestions on how to commit suicide more effectively.
 What happens if the AI system gives dangerous advice, is the therapist liable?
 Or even more likely, the AI system gives advice that the therapist disagrees with?
 How much time and energy is then spent in the next session trying to fix this?” and “It’s not good for clients, and it’s not good for therapists.
 It’s good for whoever is selling the app, and the advertisers on the app, and the hackers who will get clients’ personal information from the app.”

 Keith Jordan, LCSW